ToluGb/spring24-foss-ghpages/docs/index.md

 ### Week 7

 * I learned about contanerization using docker.
 I have some experience using docker but it's been a long time since I last touched it.
+The hands on session brought back some memories and also gave me an opportunity to learn some new things.
 I look forward to building containerized software in the future.